rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Using Printers for Clubs, Classes.md

 <p class = "clear-float"></p>

+### Dedicated 3D Printing Account for Classes

+For classes that will be doing a variable but large amount of printing, spread across multiple technologies, such as MSD or Capstone projects, a dedicated printing account may be a good idea.
+This allows students to keep a pre-determined balance associated with their class/project independent from their personal account.

+Students, to start you need to **configure your RIT email alias**.
+This is the email that will be used to log into 3DPrinterOS for your class.
+Emails sent to this address will automatically be forwarded to your normal *abc1234@rit.edu* account.
+Your professor will give you a preferred format for this email address.
+To enable the alias, go to [start.rit.edu](https://start.rit.edu){target:blank}, and select **Email Preferences** towards the bottom.
+Sign in with your RIT account, and find the section labeled **Personalized Email Alias**.
+Enter your email alias in this section, and then hit **Save Email Preferences** at the bottom.

+Once your email is set, let your professor know and/or follow their next steps.
+Keep an eye on your email, you'll eventually get an email from 3DPrinterOS confirming your account is ready to go.
+The email will include a temporary password to log into 3DPrinterOS with.
+You can change this to a more memorable password once you are logged in.

+!!! note
+    This new dedicated 3D printing account is **NOT** accessed via the SSO login for 3DPrinterOS!
+You can log in via [this link](https://cloud.3dprinteros.com/#/sign){target:blank}.
+You can verify you are logged in with the right account based on the name/email in the top right corner once you log in.

 ## 3D Printing for Clubs

 To access this resource, club leadership should reach out to the makerspace at [make@rit.edu](mailto:make@rit.edu) to set up a club printing account.
 This account, generally registered to the club’s email address, is where all prints must be routed for to take advantages of this benefit.